EE-modders/Empire-Earth-Launcher/README.md

 # Empire Earth Launcher

-A launcher Empire Earth 1, simple and complete.\
+A launcher for Empire Earth 1, simple and complete.\
 Coded in C# with the .NET Framework 2

 ![image](https://github.com/EE-modders/Empire-Earth-Launcher/ui_demo.png)